learn4tarakki/langchain-langgraph-python/README.md

     - to run, same in hosted google colab, remove prefix `!uv` from installation commands
     - if you still want to impact both .venv and pyproject.toml file, then
       - !uv add langgraph
+  - Imp. - to avoid jupyter cache, use Restart option in top menu

 ### How Agent works in LangGraph
   - LangGraph implemented ReAct Agent Reference Paper with some modifications in prebuilt - create_react_agent